alessiomason/MAD-Labs/README.md

 	- Manage received invites from notifications
 	- Add friends and playgrounds to favourites
 	- General bug fixing and management of corner cases

+---

+We apologize if any of the technologies, plugins or components used required an acknowledgement and it was not provided: please note that the app was never meant to be public or operative.

 [🌐 Qui in italiano](README_it.md)